sxfly99/Diff-AGIQA/README.md

 Downloading the [weights](https://pan.baidu.com/s/11nYAQO_bouD22rjCpKT32A?pwd=ncju)
 ## Testing

-After preparing the code environment and downloading the weights, run the following codes to train and test model.
+After preparing the code environment and downloading the weights, run the following codes to  test model.

 ```bash
 python evaluate_with_dataloader.py \